smari/abbzug/README.md

-**Advanced note:** `CONTENT` is an Abbzug meta-variable containing the Markdown code itself, and `{% abbzug_markdown %}` is a template tag that will convert it to HTML in a nice way.
+**Advanced note:** `CONTENT` is an internal variable containing the Markdown code itself, and `{% abbzug_markdown %}` is a template tag that will convert it to HTML in a nice way.
 You can technically pass any content to that template tag, or use the `CONTENT` variable in some other way if you want, but there's not really any super good reason to do so for most users.